Luang Prabang

 Forget that commercial whiskey that got you sloshed on your birthday!
 Ban Xang Hai offers a drink that is not for the faint-hearted.

-Also known as the Whiskey Village, this small village makes their own whiskey using rice and flavors it using scorpions, beetles, lizards, snakes and all sorts of other insects and reptiles.
+Also known as the Whiskey Village, this small village makes its own whiskey using rice, and flavours it with scorpions, beetles, lizards, snakes and all sorts of other insects and reptiles.
 They literally stuff these creatures whole into the bottles.
-Some brewers also add ginseng for an extra kick.
-These bottles are heaped on shelves almost everywhere in the village and are sold for as low as $1.

 But Ban Xang Hai is not all about alcohol.
 Wander through streets that are lined with colourful shawls and fabrics.
 If you’re planning to discover more of Luang Prabang, get a nice shawl to protect yourself from the blazing sun.
-In the town centre you’ll find dazzling shrines and temples.
+In the town centre, you’ll find dazzling shrines and temples.

 #5 Night Market

-At 17:00, red and blue tents begin to rise along the Sisavangvong Road.
-The road is closed off to vehicles to give way to traders and shoppers.
 Clothing, décor, bags, accessories and other items are neatly arranged on tables and platforms, while some hang on poles and sway in the gentle wind.
-Prices are said to be higher during night-time, so make sure to bargain well.
+Prices are said to be higher at night, so make sure to bargain well.
 Tents are folded down at 22:00.

 #6 Morning Market

-Luang Prabang’s morning market may be more relaxed than others, but it is teeming with excitement.
+Luang Prabang’s Morning Market may be more relaxed than others, but it is teeming with excitement.
 The market sits just beside the biggest temple in Luang Prabang, the Wat Mai.

-Mountains of locally-grown fruits and vegetables sit on mats bordering the narrow lanes, and tables are covered with fresh meat, stacks of egg trays and sacks of rice.
 Smoking grills fill the air with a hunger-inducing aroma.
 Deep-fried insects challenge the most adventurous taste buds, and grilled honeycomb wrapped in a banana leaf teases the grumbling stomachs of those who decided to skip breakfast.
-Sitting beside everyday foods are rare mushrooms, herbs and little creatures hunted from the jungle.

 #7 Bamboo Bridge

-What more challenging way to cross the Nam Khan River than by walking the bamboo bridge?
+What more challenging way to cross the Nam Khan River than by walking the Bamboo Bridge?

 Off Kingkitsarath Road is a bridge made entirely of bamboo, connecting villages to the centre of Luang Prabang.
 Floods dismantle it during the wet season, and it’s rebuilt at the beginning of every dry season.

-If you visit the bridge in the early evening, you can wave at the fishermen pulling up their nets, meet locals coming home from work, and relax at the soothing sound of the river.
-Treat yourself with chicken coconut soup, Lao fondue and eggplant dip at Dyen Sabai, an open-air restaurant on the other side.
-It offers comfortable seating and a good view of the river.
-Normally it takes an hour to travel through the town via the Old Bridge, but this alternative route on the bamboo bridge helps the monks reach the centre of Luang Prabang faster for the morning rituals.
+Normally, it takes an hour to travel through the town via the Old Bridge, but this alternative route on the bamboo bridge helps the monks reach the centre of Luang Prabang faster for the morning rituals.

 #8 Butterfly Park